 Meanwhile, immigration confirmed that a passenger who was turned away from Cayman at Owen Roberts International on 31 January was not related to the US travel ban from seven predominantly Muslim nations that was implemented by the Trump administration.

-“We refused entry to a passenger today who arrived on Jet Blue from New York,” officials said in a short release.
+“We refused entry to a passenger today who arrived on Jet Blue from NYC,” officials said in a short release.

-“The passenger did not meet landing requirements.
-The passenger refused to board the flight to return home.
+“The passenger didn't meet landing requirements and refused to board the flight to return home.
 The matter was not related to any new policies or travel bans enacted by the Trump administration in the USA.”

 For reports on other Pullmantur Monarch ship accidents see at CruiseMinus.com (including while the cruise vessel was on Royal Caribbean service as Monarch Of The Seas)